rprkh/Stock-Bot/README.md

 # Stock Bot

-Discord Bot that extracts company financials and provides graphical visualizations of the same.
+Discord Bot that extracts company financials and provides a graphical visualizations of the data.

 ### Commands

-The following command list best descirbes the functions of the Discord Bot.
+The following command list describes the functions of the Discord Bot.

 **Command List**